braze-inc/growth-shares-lambda-events-purchases-import/README.md

 This AWS Lambda application takes a JSON file containing user custom events and purchases from an S3 bucket and imports it to the Braze platform using the [/user/track](https://www.braze.com/docs/api/endpoints/user_data/post_user_track/) REST endpoint.
 As soon as the file is uploaded to the specified bucket, the Lambda will kick off and start processing it by streaming the file, parsing objects and sending them to Braze in batches.

-There are no limits on the file size or the amount of users.
+There are no limits on the file size or the amount of objects.
 Each function is configured to run for up to 12 minutes and if the file is not done processing, it will invoke a new function to start parsing it from the last object it read.
 There are automatic retries with exponential backoff in case of network or server errors.

 ### Requirements